 Guernica: Quite a bit of architectural study and thought concerns structures that will never be built, but there is still an investment in their possibility.
 Why is this?

 Jimenez Lai: I think architecture could be understood as the construction of realities, or the construction of worlds.
 One of the reasons why architects are often attracted to philosophers, partially, has to do with making sense of the world around us as well as the making of worlds, and in our case, the realities we create can be as real as concrete.
 These kinds of ideas, of wild imagination, go into the question of how you make a world.
 When I was younger, I felt that feeling you were talking about: This is possible.
 It’s possible to say that the work of an architect is more than just getting buildings built.
 It is possible to construct small realities that contain political or philosophical responses, not necessarily just practical or economical responses.
 I find that very desirable.
 Unbuilt architecture, like the work of Superstudio or Archizoom, was never meant to be a set of functionally optimized buildings.
 But they built a set of realities that allowed readers to contemplate their own worlds.
 In that way, unbuilt work can be just as important as built work.

-Guernica: Whose philosophy do you find relatable in terms of your architecture?
+Guernica: Whose philosophy do you find relatable in terms of your work?